benjamin-jun-li/tutor-trackr/README.md

 - Email: unsw@tutorAdmin.com
 - Password: unsw@tutorAdmin.com

+## Reset password feature

+The current version of reset password feature is only available to `benjaminli060@gmail.com` since according to [resend](https://resend.com/), the feature for sending email to external email address will only be available after a domain was added.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: